Confidence in the local police

 |Routine and manual occupations||80||1,445||75||1,018||67||297||75||32,520||84||221|

-Summary of Confidence in the local police Confidence in the local police by ethnicity and socio-economic group Summary
+Summary of Confidence in the local police By ethnicity and socio-economic group Summary

-- the observed variation in response rates between different types of neighbourhood
+- the difference in response rates between different types of neighbourhood

-- situations in which only one dwelling unit can be selected in multiple ‘dwelling unit' households
+- cases where only one residence can be selected in households with more than one

 - different probabilities of a respondent being selected based on different sized households